republic-of-almost/mono/lib/roa_job/docs/build.md

 ## Build Language

-Procedural C++11, should be convertable to C89 with ease, if you have an atomics solution.
+C++11(Procedural), should be convertable to C89 with ease, if you have an atomics solution.

 ## Build Flags